 Wheel mods are frequently recommended for reliability because any part that reduces rotational mass, such as wheels, will reduce the stress on your engine.

-If you are looking to race your FRS, we recommend setting aside at least $3,500 and looking at popular brands such as Volk Racing, Advan Racing, Work Wheels, WedsSport, SSR, and Enkei.
+If you are looking to race your car, we recommend reading our guide to Scion FRS wheels and setting aside at least $2,500 for some lightweight wheels from credible brands like Volk Racing, Advan Racing, Work Wheels, WedsSport, SSR or Enkei.

 Minor Suspension Mods